The picture box destination on our doorsteps

 As always, any questions about individual images, techniques or even Bruges itself, just ask – here to help.

-To visit Bruges – and why not?
+And why not?
 This is one amazing place.
 Granted there are a lot of tourists, and the obvious tourist traps, but there’s also lovely quiet places to find.
 It’s worth exploring.

 Or why not make it for Christmas?
 Have you seen our Memories of Bruges?